faizan5zanahmad/faizan5zanahmad/README.md

 - 👋 Hi, I’m @faizan5zanahmad
 - 👀 I’m interested in web3
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently aws, devops
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...